plomek/Axon-Robot/README.md

 ## Audio & Visual Components:
 - Any wireless USB mic (e.g., Hollyland Lark M1 Solo).
 - Waveshare Touchscreen LCD – 10.1″ IPS, 1024×600 resolution.
 - 90-degree HDMI Adapter cable.

+If you have any questions or suggestions, feel free to contact us on Discord: plomek, minc0